kokkos/kokkos-core-wiki/docs/source/API/core/view/view_alloc.rst

 .. cppkokkos:type:: SequentialHostInit

-   :cppkokkos:type:`SequentialHostInit` is intended to be used to inititialize elements that do not have a default constructor or destructor that can be called inside a Kokkos parallel region.
+   :cppkokkos:type:`SequentialHostInit` is intended to be used to initialize elements that do not have a default constructor or destructor that can be called inside a Kokkos parallel region.
 In particular this includes constructors and destructors which:

    * allocate or deallocate memory